SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 ## New-Subcommand.ps1

-The [`scripts/New-Subcommand.ps1`](../scripts/New-Subcommand.ps1) script works very similar to the `New-Parser.ps1` script, but generates [shell commands](ShellCommands.md) instead of a stand-alone parser.
+The [`scripts/New-Subcommand.ps1`](../scripts/New-Subcommand.ps1) script works very similar to the `New-Parser.ps1` script, but generates [subcommands](Subcommands.md) instead of a stand-alone parser.

-It takes as input one or more C++ headers, which contain declarations of the shell commands, and generates argument parsers for them, as well as the `ookii::register_commands` function, which registers all the shell commands it found and returns a `command_manager`.
+It takes as input one or more C++ headers, which contain declarations of the subcommands, and generates argument parsers for them, as well as the `ookii::register_commands` function, which registers all the subcommands it found and returns a `command_manager`.
 To use this function, include `<ookii/command_line_generated.h>` _after_ you include `<ookii/command_line.h>`

-For the purposes of the code-generation scripts, the major differences between a shell command and a regular arguments struct or class are that:
+For the purposes of the code-generation scripts, the major differences between a subcommand and a regular arguments struct or class are that:

 - The class must be annotated using the `[command]` attribute instead of `[arguments]`.
-- The class must derive from `ookii::command` as normal, or from another shell command class.
+- The class must derive from `ookii::command` as normal, or from another subcommand class.
-- You must declare the normal shell command constructor taking a `ookii::command::builder_type &` as an argument; this constructor will be defined by the generated code.
+- You must declare the normal subcommand constructor taking a `ookii::command::builder_type &` as an argument; this constructor will be defined by the generated code.
 - You should _not_ declare a `parse` method.

 The `[command]` attribute can specify the name of the command, like `[command: name]`.
-If not specified, the [normal ways of determining the name](ShellCommands.md#shell-command-names-and-descriptions) are used.
+If not specified, the [normal ways of determining the name](Subcommands.md#shell-command-names-and-descriptions) are used.
 The same is true for the description if there is none in the comment following the attribute.

-Here is an example of an annotated shell command, taken from the [included sample](../samples/generated_subcommand/):
+Here is an example of an annotated subcommand, taken from the [included sample](../samples/generated_subcommand/):

 ```c++
 // [command: read]